Michigan Library Love: Libraries to Visit This Summer

 Deckerville Public Library

-The library offers a homeschooling collection of books, flashcards, and other items kindly donated by one of their patrons.
-Their Library of Things has puzzles, a metal detector, a volleyball net, children's toys, and themed memory kits with activities to engage all senses.
+For families, the library offers a homeschooling collection of books, flashcards and other items kindly donated by one of their patrons.
+Their Library of Things has puzzles, a metal detector, a volleyball net, children's toys and themed memory kits with activities to engage all senses.

 Upper Peninsula